Illinois: Choose Your Electric and Natural Gas Rates

 The Illinois energy choice model that began in 1997 now spans both the electric and natural gas markets and has an impressive adoption rate.
 According to the Illinois Commerce Commission site, more than 2.8 million residents have used the Illinois electric choice program, Plug In Illinois – and nearly 75% of commercial and industrial electricity is provided by retailer suppliers.

-Additionally, residents and businesses in many areas of the state have a choice among Illinois natural gas suppliers.
+Additionally, residents and businesses in many areas of the state, from Chicago to Decatur, have a choice among Illinois natural gas suppliers.
 With both commodities, consumers are able to continue receiving supply directly from their respective utilities if they wish to do so.
 In both cases the utilities are prohibited from marking up the supply costs for consumers.

 Comparing the electric and natural gas rates available to you